OHI-Science/ohiprep_v2023/globalprep/fis/v2021/readme.md

 ### Additional information
 A description of files:

-* clean_cells.Rmd: cleans up the half-degree cell data, removing overlaps between land and oceanic regions, and calculates the total proportion of each cell within each OHI region.
-The output of this script is `cells.csv`
+* STEP1_download_saup_match_fao_data.Rmd: This script downloads the SAUP production data from their API, and matches their regions to the appropriate FAO fishing regions.

-* catch_data_prep.Rmd: Preps the spatialized catch data (at half degree cells) for use in goal weighting and stock status calculations.
-Auxiliary prep file, **species_resilience_lookup_table.Rmd**: Uses FishBase to find the Resilience for each of the species in the Watson database.
+* STEP2a_saup_catch_prep.Rmd: Preps the spatialized catch data (at half degree cells) for use in goal weighting and stock status calculations.
+Auxiliary prep file, **STEP2b_species_resilience_lookup_table.Rmd**: Uses FishBase to find the Resilience for each of the species in the SAUP database.
 The Resilience information is needed for running catch-MSY to estimate B/Bmsy.
 Outputs:

-   - `git-annex/globalprep/fis/v2020/int/stock_catch_by_rgn.csv`
+   - `git-annex/globalprep/fis/v2021/int/stock_catch_by_rgn.csv`
-   - `int/watson_taxon_key_v2020.csv`
+   - `int/taxon_key_v2021.csv`
    - `output/stock_catch.csv`
    - `output/mean_catch.csv`
    - `output/FP_fis_catch.csv`